Business in German-Speaking Countries: Germany and Austria

 This courses aims to utilize the city as the classroom where students can make sense of their experience through interactive discussion, group activities, and independent journaling.
 Through reflection, students internalize their study abroad experience and may undergo changes impacting attitudes and actions in their home country and at UD.
 Graded minicourse required of all student participants.

-Dr. Eric Street, Professor, Department of Music (Site Coordinator)
+Dr. Xiaoli Li, Associate Professor, Department of English (Site Coordinator)

 Students must be 18 years of age or older and eligible to take courses for credit at the University of Dayton.
 Participants in the program must have a minimum GPA of 2.5.
 Students in good academic standing with a GPA below 2.5 may petition the Center for International Programs for consideration.
 Students must also be in good disciplinary standing.